 The Individual Contest is held at both the 7th and 8th grade levels and consists of 20 questions to be answered in 40 minutes.
 All students may compete in the individual contest; students may not compete at more than one level.
 The 7th grade contest includes arithmetic, simple introductory algebra very basic geometry.
 The 8th grade individual contest covers these topics along with more complex algebra and additional introductory geometry.
 Each correct answer on the individual contest is worth 3 points, for a total of 60 points.
 A team's total for this event is the sum of the top two contestants’ scores in each grade.

 The Team Contest is held at the 7th and 8th grade levels and consists of 20 questions to be answered by four-person teams in 40 minutes.
+5 of the questions will be science-themed problems, consisting of topics from computer science, physics, chemistry, and/or biology.
 Each team can enter two teams, one per grade level; students may not compete at more than one level.
 Each team will work collaboratively to answer the questions and may submit a single answer sheet for the team contest.
-Content covered at each level on the team contest is the same as the individual.
+Content covered at each level of the team contest is the same as the individual.
 Each correct answer on the team contest is worth 3 points, for a maximum possible score of 60 points.
 A team's total for this event is the sum of the two team scores.

 The Creative Thinking Contest consists of 5 staggered questions to be answered in 25 minutes.
 Each team may enter up to 4 two-person teams.
 Each team will have a maximum of one 8th grader.
 Creative Thinking Contest questions are based on an extension of a normal curriculum, and include logic puzzles, tangrams constructions, magic squares, patterns, or manipulation of numbers.
 Students receive five questions, one at a time.
 Timing will begin when teams receive their first question.
 They will have a maximum of 5 minutes to complete the first question.
 After 5 minutes, the first question will be collected and the second will be distributed; after 10 minutes the second will be collected and the third distributed; and so on.
 Teams may, if they finish a question before the 5 minutes are up, move on and use their extra time on the subsequent questions.
 Each correct answer on the creative thinking contest is worth 12 points, for a maximum possible score of 60 points.
 Partial credit may be given.
 Ties will be broken by total time taken.
 A school’s total for this event is the sum of the top two pairs’ scores.